 The Net is where the freedom loving people go.
 Maybe they teach their aging, stodgy brethen of the old world a thing or two.
 Perhaps they will save them in the nick of time.
 Who knows?
 We're here and it feels new and will improve.
 Can the same be said about the conglomerates?

-The scale of things has made us, merely, guinea pigs that are forced to give up all beliefs for the right to become tropisms.
+The scale of things has made us merely guinea pigs, forced to give up all beliefs for the right to become a bright variety of tropism.
 The world passes through us but never settles in us.
 We have no way of knowing the meaning of what passes through.
 In that state of emergency, the Digital Writer tries to exercise his full freedom as a human being.

 The computer and Net work for writers when it generates great adrenaline; when the writer sexes on the possibility of taking full control over his or her work and career.
 At that point, even the most dreaming mind will learn a bit of business to free itself.

 "Resources," the old man said, "are water.
 Water can kill as well as save you at the last moment."

 The key is in shaping the resources skillfully to meet any number of demands.
 Writers are trained to do this, editors are trained to do it, among others.
 You can only "democratize" information when you give the individual person a full set of characteristics that allow him to absorb information and use it wisely for his own self-interest.
 That's needed at the front end.
 The last thing that a culture needs is ignorant people drowning in oceans of information that turns them into paranoid types.
 The attempt to equalize the aquisition of information and knowledge is not the right way to go.
 Prepare each person to aquire the information and knowledge that helps them at any particular time in their development.
 Try that and see what happens.